 Replace lost salts

-Dehydration is the biggest reason you feel so crap.
+Dehydration is the biggest reason you feel so bad.
 Water will help, but isotonic drinks like Lucozade Sport and Powerade go another step.
-These can work wonders on hangovers, as they’re designed to replace sugars and salts quickly.
+These can work wonders on hangovers, as they're designed to replace sugars and salts quickly.
 If you want to be super organised, make sure to buy some and store them in your fridge before your night out.

 If you're really in a bad way, take a Dioralyte sachet.
 Yes, we know them for treating diarrhoea (which you may well have) but being hungover puts your body in a similar position with depleted salts and minerals.

 Borage capsules have been proven to be one of the best hangover cures.

 There are all sorts of products claiming to be 'hangover cures'.
 Things like Berocca can help but they can also be a little pricey and scientists aren't all that convinced.
 Some suggest you benefit more from the water you drink with them than the tablets themselves.

 That said, some of you swear by them, so don't write anything off if it works for you.

 Eat well the next day

 Eating, even if it seems like the worst idea in the world, is really important for getting you on the road to recovery.
 You can't eat just any old food, but there are a few options.